8 Essential Tips for First-Time Landlords

 6. Don’t forget landlord insurance

-“Adequate landlord insurance coverage is more important than ever since water damage deductibles for strata buildings have skyrocketed in recent years—some as much as 20x times,” Jonathan says.
+“Adequate landlord insurance coverage is more important than ever since water damage deductibles for strata buildings have skyrocketed in recent years,” Jonathan says.
 Check to see that your landlord insurance policy covers the strata insurance policy deductibles, and includes sufficient limits for liability and loss of rental income.

 7. Know the rules

 Keep up-to-date on the laws that rule tenancies.
-Adds Jonathan, “This is an ongoing education—there’s always something: from the relatively new empty homes and vacancy tax declarations, to changes to the Residential Tenancy Act that affect rent rate.”
+Adds Jonathan, “This is an ongoing education—there’s always something new every year: from empty homes and vacancy tax declaration requirements, to Residential Tenancy Act updates that affect rent rate, notice periods, and deposit interest.”
 An understanding of the rules—and landlord and tenant rights, like landlord’s right to entry, inspections, and security deposits—helps make for a smooth tenancy.

 8. Consider hiring a property manager